Prunus caroliniana: Description

+Distribution and habitat

+The species is native to the lowlands of Southeastern United States, from North Carolina south to Florida and westward to central Texas.
+The species also has escaped into the wild in a few places in California.

 Ecology

 The tree is a host plant for coral hairstreak, eastern tiger swallowtail, red-spotted purple, spring azures, summer azures, and viceroy butterflies where adult butterflies nectar from the spring flowers while the fruits are eaten by songbirds, wild turkeys, quail, raccoons, foxes, and small mammals.

 Cultivation

-The species has long been an ornamental tree and landscape hedge shrub in gardens in many parts of the Atlantic states of the United States.
+The species has long been an ornamental tree and landscape hedge shrub in gardens in many parts of the Atlantic states of the US.
 The tree is considered hardy in USDA zones 7B through 10A.
 It is often used in areas where a tough broadleaved evergreen tree is needed of modest size.
 It prefers full sun and well-drained, acidic soil, often developing chlorosis if grown in overly alkaline soil.
 It is known to grow to elevations of 152 m.